United States Department of Commerce and Labor

 The United States Department of Commerce and Labor was a short-lived Cabinet department of the United States government, which was concerned with fostering and supervising big business.
+It existed from 1903 to 1913.
+The United States Department of Commerce is its successor agency, and it also is the predecessor of the United States Department of Labor.

 Origins and establishment

-Calls in the United States for the creation of an executive department of the United States Government devoted to fostering and supervising business and manufacturing can be traced to least as far back as 1787.
+Calls in the United States for the creation of an executive department of the United States government devoted to fostering and supervising business and manufacturing can be traced to least as far back as 1787.
 By the latter decades of the 19th century, the momentum behind the creation of such a department grew, its advocates pointing to the existence of various U.S. agencies to promote and regulate agriculture, fisheries, forestry, labor, mining, and transportation and noting that the United States was virtually alone among the countries of the world in lacking a government agency to perform the same function for commerce and industry.

 In the first session of the 57th United States Congress (1901–1903), a bill was introduced in the United States Senate to address this shortcoming by establishing the Department of Commerce and Labor.
 It passed the Senate with little or no opposition, and during the second session of the 57th Congress passed the United States House of Representatives as well.
 President Theodore Roosevelt signed the bill into law on February 14, 1903, creating the department.
 The department was given "the province and duty to ... foster, promote, and develop the foreign and domestic commerce, the mining, manufacturing, shipping, and fishing industries, the labor interests, and the transportation facilities of the United States."

 The United States Secretary of Commerce and Labor was the head of the department and a member of the United States Cabinet, and an Assistant Secretary of Commerce and Labor served under the secretary.
 On February 16, 1903, President Roosevelt appointed his personal secretary, George B. Cortelyou, as the first secretary of commerce and labor.
 He was confirmed by the U.S. Senate the same day and established a temporary headquarters at the White House in Washington, D.C., on February 18, 1903.
 After the department moved into another temporary headquarters in downtown Washington, D.C., it began operations on March 16, 1903.
 It opened its permanent headquarters in Washington, D.C., on June 17, 1903.

 The department's subordinate agencies were placed under its control on July 1, 1903.
 In remarks for the occasion, Secretary Cortelyou noted that the subordination of agencies to the Department of Commerce and Labor on that day had given the department a total workforce of 10,125 people.